REMOTE-I

 • Better visibility over staffing workflow and governance evidence

-• Operational feedback from real users
+• Operational feedback from real users in live conditions

 • Practical basis for wider rollout discussion